Five Aims in Your Vocation

 But while it’s difficult to say with precision what career a particular Christian should take up, it is possible to suggest some overarching vocational aims to pursue.
 Here are five—each with a story to illustrate.

-1. Conserving as Salt
+1. Conserving as Salt in Your Vocation

 Jesus calls us to be the salt of the earth.
 That means plenty of things.
 One of them is to preserve that which is good.

 Harrison Higgins is a carpenter who is preserving the art of fine craftsmanship.
 He uses the same kinds of hand tools as did furniture makers from a hundred years ago.
 He revels in the beauty of natural woods and uses them, not chintzy particle board, for his creations.
 His goal is to make furniture that literally will last for a century.
-His work is “salty” because trough this approach to his vocation, Higgins is preserving something valuable from the past.
+His work is “salty” because through this approach to his vocation, Higgins is preserving something valuable from the past.
 And, by seeking to make furniture that is truly durable he is resisting the corruption of our culture’s ethic of disposability.

-2. Being Light
+2. Being Light in Your Vocation

 Jesus also called us “the light of the world.”
 Vocationally, being light can mean bringing imagination and innovation that illumines new and better ways of doing things.